MOCA WINTER SOLSTICE CELEBRATION

 ABOUT THE PERFORMERS:

-Adam Cooper-Terán (Tucson) has garnered praise for his multidisplinary art and music practice from the MAP Fund, NEA, National Hispanic Cultural Center, and International Sonoran Desert Alliance.
+Adam Cooper-Terán (Tucson) has garnered praise for his multidisciplinary art and music practice from the MAP Fund, NEA, National Hispanic Cultural Center, and International Sonoran Desert Alliance.
 A self-described psychonaut, Adam’s majik becomes a strange mutation of technology and organics, through the scanning of bodily fluids, bones, and other ephemera collected from the Sonoran Desert.

 Vabianna Santos’ (San Diego) interdisciplinary work is populated by sudden transformations, interwoven gender, mischievously updated metaphysical themes and encounters pushed out to the unthinkable.
 S(he) is interested in demonstrating how we live in our bodies is a vital source of knowledge.
 Santos has exhibited and performed at MOCA North Miami, MOCA Los Angeles, Vox Populi Philadelphia, and Headlands Center for the Arts.

-Angèle Lebert (Tempe) is a French artist whose work is inspired by her intimate and sexual life as a woman.
+Angèle Lebert (Phoenix) is a French artist whose work is inspired by her intimate and sexual life as a woman.
 Between solitude and encounters with men, her work is an emotional and interpersonal account of a contemporary woman’s life.

 This live piece is an interpersonal experimentation.
 Let yourself be carried away and let’s cross together the borders of time and space, peace and hostility, craziness and silence, from consciousness to the semi-awake state of the dream…